 How long after giving birth can I start to exercise?

 Unless you exercised regularly before the birth of your baby, it's generally advisable to wait for your six-week postnatal check-up before you start to exercise again.
-If you had a caesarean birth you will probably have to wait a little longer (perhaps eight to 10 weeks) for your body to recover before you start doing exercise after giving birth.
-In either case, speak with your health visitor or GP.
-Before you start any exercise:
+If you had a caesarean birth you will probably have to wait a little longer (perhaps eight to 10 weeks) for your body to recover before you start doing exercise.

-- Do invest in a new sports bra as your breasts will need support during activities and along with reducing the risk of stretch marks, a well fitted bra will also help with upper body posture and back pain.
+- Invest in a new sports bra as your breasts will need support when exercising.
+Along with reducing the risk of stretch marks, a well fitted bra will also help with upper body posture and back pain.
 A bra that is too tight may also cause mastitis, a condition that causes your breasts to become inflamed.

-- Be sure to get your feet properly sized, as they may have increased in size during pregnancy.
+- Be sure to get your feet properly measured, as they may have increased in size during pregnancy.
 A good fitting pair of trainers will provide greater ankle stability.